Hydraulic Bollards vs Fixed Bollards comparison for perimeter security

 Crash Rating & Security Level

 Hydraulic bollards often meet crash-test certifications like K4, K8, and K12 standards.
 Fixed bollards can also meet these ratings but lack operational flexibility.
+Explore Secure Innovative's full range of crash-rated bollards for certified options.

 Integration with Access Control